top of page

 What is Nonalcoholic fatty liver disease (NAFLD)?

 Nonalcoholic fatty liver disease (NAFLD) is when there is a presence of at least 5% hepatic steatosis (fat) on liver biopsy without evidence of hepatocellular injury.
-Risk factors of NAFLD are insulin resistance, obesity, and as mentioned above, the metabolic syndrome.
+Risk factors of NAFLD are insulin resistance, obesity, and, as mentioned above, metabolic syndrome.

 What is Nonalcoholic steatohepatitis (NASH)?

 Nonalcoholic steatohepatitis (NASH) is a subset of NAFLD.
-It is more progressive and represents a more advanced form of fatty liver disease.
+It is a more progressive and more advanced form of fatty liver disease.
 There is a greater risk of fibrosis (scarring) and eventual cirrhosis (end-stage liver disease) that carries complications that can lead to high morbidity and mortality (death).

 Body Mass Index (BMI)